Skip to content

 Master Beekeeper

-Listen to what these Experts have to say about what causes bearding and what to do about it!
+Listen to what these experts have to say about what causes bearding and what you can do about it!

-Instead of freaking out like I did when I was a new beekeeper, understand that these bees are performing an important task and it is very much helping the hive.
-There are some measures we can take to do our part to help them in this heat.
+Instead of freaking out like I did when I was a new beekeeper, understand that these bees are performing an important task, and they are very much helping the hive.
+There are some measures we can take to do our part in helping them during this heat.

-Ventilation- Prop the front of the lid up slightly (resting on the inner cover)
+• Prop the front of the lid up slightly (resting on the inner cover).

-- Place spacers (pennies, toothpicks) under all four corners of the outer cover (between the lid and inner cover)
+• Place spacers (such as pennies or toothpicks) under all four corners of the outer cover (between the lid and inner cover).

-- Remove entrance reducers.
-Utilize a robbing screen to mitigate robbing opportunities with the entrance fully open.
-When resources are scarce, robbing will commence!
+• Remove entrance reducers.
+Use a robbing screen to mitigate robbing opportunities with the entrance fully open.
+When resources are scarce, robbing will begin!

 Shade